Advice Surrounding Coronavirus from Simpson Millar

-Attendance is being monitored but the latest guidance states that Local Authorities and schools do not need to complete their usual day-to day attendance processes to follow up on non-attendance.
+Attendance is being monitored and schools and colleges should continue to take their attendance register, but the latest guidance states that Local Authorities and schools will not be held to account for their attendance levels.
 However, schools should ensure they have processes in place to check on the welfare of any vulnerable child who does not attend on any day, where they would expect them to.

 4. I have a child who was about to sit their GSCEs/A Levels, but we’ve been told exams are cancelled.
 What can I do?